mathminx/ReadME-Generator/README.md

   ## Description

-  This application creates a README.md file.
-The app prompts the user to answer a series of questions about their project and creates a REAMDE file based on those answers.
+  This command-line application quickly and easily creates a professional README file.
+The app prompts the user to answer a series of questions about their project and dynamically generates a REAMDE file based on those answers.
+This enables the project creator to devote more time to working on the project.

   ## Table of Contents
   * [Installation](#installation)